^

 • Introduction: State the objectives of the work and provide an adequate background; avoid a detailed literature survey or a summary of the results.

-• Methods and Materials: Provide enough detail so that the work can reproduced.
+• Methods and Materials: Provide enough detail so that the work can be reproduced.
 Methods already published should be indicated by a reference; only relevant modifications should be described.
 Please explain decision-making processes in sample recruitment and eligibility criteria when applicable.

 • Results: Should be clear and concise.
 Please provide demographic data when applicable.